 History every now and again brings us heroes made by circumstances.
 Sometimes, they are not as beautiful and radiant as we are used to seeing in tale books, however, it does not necessarily mean that they are not capable of achieving great things.
 After 50 long years, France was in charge again to host another Football World Cup, but at this time, they were ready to win.

 Despite the ecstasy that inflamed the whole country´s atmosphere, they had a huge and old problem to face with: they have never made to a World Cup Final before.
-Their best performance were three setbacks in semi-finals, 1958, 1982 and 1986.
+Their best performances were three setbacks in semi-finals, 1958, 1982, and 1986.

 Far from being the most stunning football performed, France was very criticized, mainly at the knockout stage, mostly due to the lack of goals and, let´s say, the unusual tactical options of its French commander, Aimé Jacquet.
 His story is full of dramas and improbabilities, he emerged to the role in a “provisional status” after France had failed to make to the 1994 World Cup.
 The first impressions he left after a couple of matches were enough to upgrade his condition to “permanent” though.
 These good performances went on during the 1996 Euro Cup where he managed to bring France to the semi-finals, being defeated just in the penalty kicks against Czech Republic.
 The honeymoon stage was over from that moment on.
 Both the French supporters and the media, the latter was actually quite cruel, were basically wishing to put Jacquét in the guillotine because of his defensive mindset and a supposed “absence of offensive ideas”.